 Field placement: Welcome Home Coalition

-Nitan is currently completing his field work at the Welcome Home Coalition in Portland, Oregon.
-His research focuses on policies and revenue streams available to local governments to address the housing crisis in the Portland metropolitan area.
-Nitan's work will build on earlier research conducted by the coalition in 2014, updating the research to reflect tax policies that have been implemented in the city since 2014 and incorporating the stories and experiences of the people served by the coalition.
+Nitan completed his field work at the Welcome Home Coalition in Portland, Oregon.
+His research focused on policies and revenue streams available to local governments to address the housing crisis in the Portland metropolitan area.
+Nitan's work built on earlier research conducted by the coalition in 2014, updating the research to reflect tax policies that have been implemented in the city since 2014 and incorporating the stories and experiences of the people served by the coalition.

 Policy placement: National Homelessness Law Center